feed0/banking_system/README.md

 # Python-Developer

-The current version supports a single banking account.
+The current version supports a single banking account.<br>
 There are three important functions: deposit, withdraw and statement.